Zachbot168/ExcelAutomateScripts/README.md

 This script is useful for standardizing date and time data in Excel files, making it easier to work with combined datetime values.

+### Compare and Merge Excel Sheets - "excelcomparer.py"

+This script uses the `openpyxl` library to compare two Excel sheets and merge their data based on common columns.
+Specifically, it matches rows from the first sheet with rows from the second sheet based on "STATION" and "DATE" columns in the first sheet and "airport_code" and "time" columns in the second sheet.

+#### Features:
+- **Column Matching:** Ensures necessary columns exist in both sheets before proceeding.
+- **Data Merging:** Adds headers from the second sheet to the first sheet and merges matching rows.
+- **Efficient Lookup:** Uses a dictionary for fast row lookups from the second sheet.

+This script is useful for combining data from two Excel files where specific columns act as keys for matching rows.

 ### Remove Rows Below "Departure" and "Arrival" in Excel Sheets - "findreplaceword.py"

 This script uses the `openpyxl` library to identify and remove all rows below the first occurrence of the titles "DEPARTURE" or "ARRIVAL" in all worksheets of an Excel workbook.